-Icon’s Coronavirus survey indicated that many conservators are awaiting further clarification of available Government support measures.
+Icon’s Coronavirus survey indicated that many conservators were in need of clarification of available Government support measures.

 To help our members and the wider sector, we have compiled a digest of available support for businesses and freelancers below.